Leeds Building Society Tax Strategy

 Tax planning

-We manage our tax arrangements in line with genuine commercial activity and will not undertake transactions solely for the purposes of avoiding tax.
+We manage our tax arrangements in line with genuine commercial activity and do not undertake transactions solely for the purposes of avoiding tax.
 We will make use of tax reliefs to which we are entitled without taking an aggressive interpretation of the relevant legislation.

 We do not maintain any connection to tax havens other than for legitimate trading activity with the purpose of serving the local community in that jurisdiction.
 We will not use tax havens to obtain any tax or financial secrecy benefits.